Start Saving Hundreds On Your Property Taxes

 For one client in particular, the savings were truly remarkable.
 Not only will he save around $400 on his real estate tax bill every year going forward, but since he failed to claim the deduction over the last five years, the county refunded him nearly $2,000 for the missed deductions!

 Depending on the value of your home (and how long you’ve gone without claiming the reduction on your real estate tax bill), you could be looking at thousands of dollars of unclaimed savings.
 Just remember that not all counties will issue a refund; but it’s always in your best interest to give them a call and ask.

 Stake Your Claim

 Not sure if you’re receiving the tax reduction?
 Find out by simply taking a closer look at your real estate tax bill and find the line that says “owner occupancy credit.”
 It’s really that easy.
 In fact, it only takes a minute to see if the deduction is currently being claimed and, if it’s not, about 10 minutes to apply.
 Plus, you only have to apply once to continue receiving the benefit for as long as you are required to pay real estate taxes.

-If you aren’t already receiving the homeowner reduction, visit your county auditor’s website to find the application.
+If you aren’t already receiving the homeowner deduction, visit your county auditor’s website to find the application.
 Once complete, sign it and send it to your county auditor’s office (oftentimes, the address can be found in the application itself).

 Email Rea & Associates to discover other ways in which you can maximize your tax savings strategy.